 And this is just the tip of the iceberg!
 Click this link to download my list of 70 great three-chord songs – some old, some new.
 You’ll probably have some other favourites – but I had to stop at 70 so the list would fit on one page!

 And here’s my Three Chord Magic Youtube channel playlist, for some easy play-along ukulele tutorials for three-chord songs.

 I’ve been in love with the ukulele since my mother, Sue, taught me three chords when I was six.

-I teach ukulele to people all over the world via Zoom and Skype.
+I teach ukulele to adult learners all over the world via Zoom and Skype.
 If you happen to live in Hamilton, New Zealand, I also teach group ukulele classes.
 You can find out about these by clicking here.

 Want free stuff?